 NOTES & REQUIREMENTS:

-|Note: If you are going to use a different version than what comes with the controller, make sure you disable Automatic Upgrades in the controller first.
+If you are planning on using a different firmware version than what comes bundled with the controller version, make sure you disable Automatic Upgrades in the controller first.

 Table of Contents

-How to Change the Firmware via the Controller Web UI
+How to Change the Firmware Via the Controller Web UI

 Applicable for: UniFi AP/UniFi Switch/UniFi Security Gateway/UniFi Security Gateway Pro

-We've made it much easier to change device firmware via the controller web UI.
-For any unadopted AP and Switch, you will have the upgrade button in the Devices tab of the controller.
+For unadopted APs and Switches, you will see an upgrade button in the Devices tab of the Controller.
 You will be able to use this option even before adopting the device, this will be specially useful if you are experiencing issues adopting a device.